 Right now, I do not have a store for NÅDE because everything’s made to order.
 But I hope to have a gallery/studio space that is open to the public so I can also teach more natural dyeing and slow craft courses.

 When you first started out, what were some of the challenges you faced in capturing color with food waste?

 Probably the most problematic part of dyeing with food waste is collecting materials.
-I reached out to local restaurants and farms to gather food waste but at first they seemed hesitant.
-But now, I have chefs and restaurants coming to me.
+I reached out to local restaurants and farms to gather food waste, but at first they seemed hesitant.
+Now I have chefs and restaurants coming to me.

 Tell us about Feed Weave.

 Feed Weave is my humanitarian effort in collaboration with the commerce on the NÅDE site.
-I started out creating custom weavings with food waste dyed yarn and when they would sell 10% of the price would be donated to the local Community Kitchen in Chattanooga to help fight hunger.
+I started out creating custom weavings with food waste-dyed yarn, and when they would sell, 10 percent of the price would be donated to the local community kitchen in Chattanooga to help fight hunger.
 Now that concept has expanded beyond weavings to ALL the products that are dyed with food waste.

 As we continue to focus on our series, “Craftsmanship and The Future of Work,” what advice do you have for someone looking to turn their craft into a sustainable business?

 For me, I needed to look beyond commerce.
 Commerce is certainly an important part of my business and value all the support I have through online sales.
 But the most rewarding element of my narrative with craftsmanship is that I feel that I am living my values everyday.
 Also, don’t compare your journey to another makers.
 You never know what advantages they had (I did that a lot when I started out).

 In your opinion, do you think there is a resurgence of craftsmanship going on today?
 If so, why?